 The gender pay gap is a measure of how we value the contribution of men and women in the workforce.

-Gender pay gaps are not a comparison of like roles.
-Instead, they show the difference between the average pay of women and men across organisations, industries and the workforce as a whole.
+Gender pay gaps are different.
+Instead of comparing like-for-like roles, a gender pay gap shows you the difference between the typical pay for women and men across organisations, industries and the nation as a whole.
+In doing so, it highlights structural inequality, and advantages or disadvantages for each gender.

 The annual Workplace Gender Equality Employer Census

 WGEA's annual gender pay gap data, released in November, comes from the annual Employer Census.
-Under the Workplace Gender Equality Act 2012, non-public sector employers with 100 or more employees to report to WGEA on a range of indicators, including employee remuneration.
+Under the Workplace Gender Equality Act 2012, private and Commonwealth public sector employers with 100 or more employees to report to WGEA on a range of indicators, including employee remuneration.

 The data set:

-• includes the remuneration of employees working for employers with 100 or more staff
+- includes the remuneration of employees working for employers with 100 or more employees

 Australian Bureau of Statistics' survey of Average Weekly Earnings